yeliqseu/geo-emu/README.md

 The emulation environment is conceived when testing HTTP adaptive streaming over SatCom in the following paper

 > Y. Li, R. Feng, R. Gao and J. Wang, "Fountain Coded Streaming for SAGIN with Learning-based Pause-and-Listen," in _IEEE Networking Letters_, 2022, _accepted_.
+(Early Access: https://ieeexplore.ieee.org/document/9973386)

 Please kindly cite the work if you find the environment useful.